-- We keep donor inventory in quarantine for six months.
-Before we can release any of the quarantined vials, the donor must have repeat blood testing for sexually transmitted infections, and all test results must come back negative.
-Donors have blood testing every three to six months.
+- All donor inventory must remain in quarantine for a minimum of six months.
+Before we can release any of the quarantined vials, the donor must have repeat testing for sexually transmitted infections, with all negative results.
+Donors typically have blood testing every three to six months.

-- We will not know in advance the exact number of vials releasing or the exact date when test results will be returned, so we can only give you an approximate number of vials and approximate date for each inventory release.
+- We will not know in advance the exact number of vials that will be released or the exact date when test results will be returned, so we can only give you an approximate number of vials and approximate date for each inventory release.